sebaraj/CPSC426/lab2/lab2.md

  1. Add a flag to `server.go` near the other flags like `--port` called `--client-pool-size` as a `flag.Int`.
 You can set the default to `4`.
  2. Add an `int` for `clientPoolSize` to `VideoRecServiceOptions` in `server_lib.go`, and set its value from the above flag in `main()` in `server.go` like the others.
- 3. Initialize the slice with `clientPoolSize` number of connections for each service in `MakeVideoRecServiceServer`, calling `Dial` that many separate times for each service to initialize.
+ 3. Initialize the slice with `clientPoolSize` number of connections for each service in `MakeVideoRecServiceServer`, calling `NewClient` that many separate times for each service to initialize.
 If any fail, return the error back from `MakeVideoRecService.`

 You will employ a trivial load-balancing strategy to decide which client to use: round robin.
 Round robin balancing effectively spreads out the load among the potential clients to use by